• Skip to primary navigation

 It is a well-known tenet of Bojon that "the freshly-baked chocolate chip cookie in your mouth is the best chocolate chip cookie ever."
 Crispy on the outside, chewy in the middle, with puddles of melted chocolate and notes of vanilla and butterscotch – even when chocolate chip cookies are bad, they're still pretty good.

-salted tahini chocolate chip cookie broken in half on parchment paper
+a cookie is broken in half on parchment paper

 • This recipe uses half a pound of chocolate, so you want to use the best.
 I made these with Raaka Maple Dark Baking Chocolate (more on this below!) but any dark chocolate that you like the taste of will work.